yogthos/yuggoth/README.md

 lein run
 ```

-to enable SSL uncomment secure-login-redirect in service.clj and ensure change the port to the one you're using, default is 443
+to enable SSL uncomment secure-login-redirect in service.clj and optionally change the port to the one you're using, default is 443

 to make a deployable war run